-By transcriptome analysis of gut epithelial cells in CHD8L+/- mice compared to WT, we found that upregulated genes were enriched in immune system related genes and downregulated genes were enriched in tuft cell markers.
-It is very interesting to note that previous RNA-seq analysis in the adult brain from the same mice found only five differentially expressed genes23, although we found over 900 differentially expressed genes in the gut.
+Through transcriptomic analyses of the gut epithelial cells in Chd8L+/- and WT mice, several immune system-related genes were found to be upregulated in the haploinsufficient animals, whereas tuft cell marker genes were downregulated.
+Intriguingly, a prior RNA-seq analysis of the brains of adult mice of the same strain detected just five differentially expressed genes23, whereas we found over 900 differentially expressed genes in the gut.
 This suggests that CHD8 may have particularly important functions specifically in the gut during adulthood.
-Tuft cells are known to induce type 2 immune reaction and are a source of IL25.
-Il25 drives feed forward tuft-Group 2 innate lymphoid cells (ILC2) signalling circuit.
-IL5, IL9, IL13 are produced by ILC2 and causes type 2 inflammation.
-Among these IL13 has been shown to increase goblet cell number33.
-Therefore, reduction of tuft cells might cause reduction of goblet cells, and in turn reduction of mucus layer length in these mice.
+Tuft cells are known to induce type 2 immune responses and are a source of IL-25, which drives a feed-forward signaling pathway involving tuft cells and type 2 innate lymphoid cells (ILC2s).
+These ILC2s serve as a source of IL-5, IL-9, and IL-13, which contribute to type 2 inflammation.
+IL-13 has also been shown to drive an increase in goblet cell numbers33.
+Reductions in tuft cell numbers may thus contribute to a concomitant decrease in goblet cell abundance, thereby reducing the width of the mucus layer in these mice.

-One of the major behavioral phenotypes of CHD8L+/- mice, reported by Katayama et al. was increased anxiety related behaviour24.
-Very interestingly, upon the deletion of chd8 specifically from gut epithelial cells, we found that CHD8+/IEC mice replicate the anxiety like behavior of CHD8L+/- full body haploinsufficient mice.
-However, no differences were observed in social interaction.
-This suggests that CHD8 in the gut epithelial cells has specific roles in anxiety-like behavior, but may not be relevant for social behaviors.
-Since approximately 30% of individuals with CHD8 mutations display increased anxiety, our data suggests that this phenotype may be particularly related to dysregulation of the gut15.
-It is possible that other nearby cell populations, such as gut immune cells or enteric nervous system, play a role in regulation of social behavior.
-In addition, the CHD8+/IEC mice did not display differences in bacterial load.
-This further suggests that the differences in bacterial load are more closely related to social behavior, as further suggested by the effects of antibiotic treatment on social behavior in antibiotic treated CHD8L+/- mice.
+One of the major behavioral phenotypes of Chd8L+/- mice first reported by Katayama et al. is an increase in anxiety-related behaviors24.
+Strikingly, the specific deletion of Chd8 from gut epithelial cells in CHD8+/IEC mice was sufficient to recapitulate the anxiety-like behaviors of Chd8L+/- mice exhibiting systemic Chd8L haploinsufficiency.
+This suggests that CHD8 in the gut epithelial cells plays a specific role in anxiety-like behavior, whereas it may not be relevant for social behaviors.
+Since approximately 30% of individuals with CHD8 mutations display increased anxiety, our data suggests that this phenotype may be particularly related to the dysregulation of the gut15.
+It is possible that other nearby cell populations, such as gut immune cells or the enteric nervous system, play a role in regulating social behavior.
+In addition, these CHD8+/IEC mice did not exhibit any differences in bacterial load.
+This further suggests that differences in bacterial load are more closely related to social behavior, as supported by the effects of antibiotic treatment on social behavior in Chd8L+/- mice.

-Even though we did not see any differences in GI morphology in CHD8+/IEC mice, we did find the number of tuft cells to be significantly reduced in the small intestine and colon of CHD8+/IEC mice compared to wild type controls.
-We note that tuft cells were decrease in both the small intestine and colon in the CHD8+/IEC mice while they were decreased only in the small intestine of the CHD8L+/- mice.
-Since tuft cell numbers is highly regulated by surrounding tissues, including immune cells, it is possible that lack of CHD8 in surrounding tissues masked the possible effect of CHD8 haploinsuffuciency in epithelial cells on tuft cell numbers in the colon.
+Even though we did not detect any differences in GI morphology in Chd8+/IEC mice, we did find that they exhibited fewer tuft cells in the colon and small intestine relative to WT controls.
+This is in contrast to findings from Chd8L+/- mice, in which tuft cell numbers were only reduced in the small intestine but not the colon.
+Given that tuft cell numbers are highly regulated by local microenvironmental conditions, including immune cells, it is possible that lack of CHD8 in the surrounding tissues masked the effects of epithelial cell Chd8 haploinsufficiency on colonic tuft cell numbers.